Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Nutritional Composition of Cherries

 At first glance, it may seem like cherries would be okay to give to your pet.
 After all, they’re over 82% water1.
 This fruit is also high in potassium and other nutrients.
 Even though we may argue that cherries are a healthy fruit option for humans, this cannot be extrapolated to felines, as their digestive system and nutritional requirements are very different from ours.
-Foods that we eat on a daily basis may be quite harmful or even toxic to cats, and before offering your cat any new or human food, it’s important to consult with your veterinarian.
+Foods that we eat daily may be quite harmful or even toxic to cats, and before offering your cat any new or human food, it’s important to consult with your veterinarian.

 Unfortunately, sugar and some vital nutrients aren’t all this fruit contains.